 If you opt for clay work you will be provided with as much ice white, gritty peach or terracotta Earthenware clay as you like - your choice.
 You can then spend the session making whatever you like, focusing on the form of your project.
 We have all the tools you might need like cookie cutters, loop tools, rolling pins, slab guides, pottery knives, modelling tools, kidneys etc.

-There will be a kettle for you to use if you would like to bring along tea or coffee.
 Feel free to also bring along snacks, drinks, or whatever you would like to enjoy while you make.